Christianity in Roman Britain: Context

 The province of Britain within the wider Roman Empire, as it existed in 125 CE.

 Roman Britain was religiously diverse, with followers of the native Celtic religion, Roman religion, and imported eastern religions.
 These eastern cults included those of the deities Isis, Mithras, and Cybele.
 Christianity was just one of these eastern cults.
 Christianity was an offshoot of Judaism, but there is no direct evidence that Judaism was practised in Roman Britain.

 These separate religious traditions developed into a hybrid Romano-Celtic religion through cultural mixing.
 Indigenous deities and Roman counterparts were sometimes syncretised, like Apollo-Cunomaglus and Sulis-Minerva.
 Romano-British temples were sometimes erected at older, pre-Roman cultic sites.
 A new style of Romano-Celtic temple developed that was influenced by both Iron Age and imperial Roman architectural styles but was also unique.
 Buildings in this style remained in use until the 4th century.

 People typically believed in a wide range of gods and goddesses.
 They worshipped several of them, likely selecting some local and tribal deities and some of the major divinities venerated across the Empire.
 The archaeologist Martin Henig suggested that to "sense something of the spiritual environment of Christianity at this time", it would be useful to imagine India, where Hinduism, "a major polytheistic system", remains dominant, and "where churches containing images of Christ and the Virgin are in a tiny minority against the many temples of gods and goddesses".

 Chronology

-1st century

-Aristobulus of Britannia is the first documented Christian mission to Roman Britain.